Altar Egos (Arrested Development)

 "Altar Egos" is the seventeenth episode (Note: The episode is listed as the seventeenth episode of the season on the DVD collection, but originally aired as the sixteenth episode.) of the first season of the American television satirical sitcom Arrested Development.
 It was written by producer Barbie Feldman Adler and directed by Jay Chandrasekhar.
 It originally aired on Fox on March 17, 2004, and was the highest watched episode of the series, with 9.62 million viewers.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
 In the episode, Michael has a deceitful one-night stand with Maggie, a blind prosecutor who is arguing against his father, while Gob marries a woman (Will Arnett's then-wife Amy Poehler) he has just met, and George Sr. uses an undercover FBI agent who has fallen for him for information on the case.